serraict/serraict.github.io/_posts/thoughts/2017-06-25-long-release-cycles-1.md

 {% include JB/setup %}

-Here is a cause-effect diagram on long release cycles.
+Here is a causal loop diagram on long release cycles.

 Use the up and down arrows in the nodes in the model to: